chrishayesmu/Blender-Spritesheet-Renderer/README.md

 # Feedback

 If you do try out Spritesheet Renderer, feel free to [open an issue](https://github.com/chrishayesmu/Blender-Spritesheet-Renderer/issues/new) with any feedback or just to let me know.
 I'd love to hear from any users.
 If you're reporting a bug, please include your Blender and ImageMagick versions, as well as your OS.
+If you are unable to install the addon, please open the system console in Blender (Window > Toggle System Console) and include the output that's printed there when attempting to install in your bug report.

 > :warning: If you are interacting with Spritesheet Renderer programmatically, especially using its operators, please let me know so I'm aware of the need for backwards compatibility in future releases.